remarkablegames/remarkablegames.github.io/_posts/2022/2022-01-30-inversion.md

 layout: post
 title: Inversion
 date: 2022-01-30 23:45:10
-excerpt: Inversion is a 2D platformer puzzle game where you control two players that have to come together in order to win.
+excerpt: Inversion is a 2D platformer puzzle game where you control two players that have to come together to win.
 categories: inversion puzzle platformer 2d phaser global-game-jam
 image: https://raw.githubusercontent.com/remarkablegames/inversion/master/public/screenshot.png
 ---

-[Inversion](https://remarkablegames.org/inversion/) is a 2D platformer puzzle game where you control two players that have to come together in order to win.
+[Inversion](https://remarkablegames.org/inversion/) is a 2D platformer puzzle game where you control two players that have to come together to win.

 <iframe src="https://remarkablegames.org/inversion/" frameBorder="0" width="100%" height="350px"></iframe>